PaulBlanche/frugal/doc/src/contents/doc/0.9.0/02-reference/06-preact-runtime.md

 }
 ```

-The JS chunk containing your component will not be loaded immediatly.
-Instead, it will be defered until the island is hydrated.
+The JS chunk containing your component will not be loaded immediately.
+Instead, it will be deferred until the island is hydrated.

 ### `<Head>`